LayerNext/docs/docs/10-AI-advanced-features/01-introduction.md

 For more information and guidelines about custom model registration see our documentation about Model Registration(add the link here).

-## Using different Inference Platforms
+## Using Different Inference Platforms

 We offer the capability to perform Advanced AI feature inferencing both locally and through AWS SageMaker.
 With the local inferencing option, Layernext utilizes a hosted Virtual Machine instance to establish the inference endpoint.
 This endpoint is subsequently deleted once the inference process is complete.
 In the case of AWS SageMaker, the AWS facility is leveraged to create an endpoint for the specified model.
 Similar to the local option, this endpoint is also removed after each inference session.